Skip to content

 • Encourage researchers in the BRC and partnering organisations to use appropriate acknowledgements in research outputs and other activities

-• Apply the NIHR visual identity inclusive of the NIHR colour scheme, and the NIHR Newcastle BRC logo, on digital and print materials
+• Apply the NIHR visual identity inclusive of the NIHR colour scheme, and the NIHR BRC logo, on digital and print materials

 • Include references to the involved BRC themes in press releases, media activity and good news stories.